nats-io/nats-architecture-and-design/adr/ADR-15.md

 }
 ```

-#### SubjectIsDelivery option

-This option can be considered "Expert" or "Advanced" and means that when specified, the subject passed to a "subscribe" API will be used to create the NATS subscription and no stream or consumer lookup will be done, and obviously no JetStream consumer will be created.

-This for situations when, because of cross accounts and import/exports rules, the application will only be given the subject the library needs to subscribe too.

-How is that different from a simple NATS subscription (such as in Go: `nc.Subscribe()`)?
-Since it will be a JetStream subscription, the library will handle possible incoming heartbeats and flow control messages.

 #### Stream name

-When no stream is specified, the `subject` to the subscribe API calls is required (unless the `SubjectIsDelivery` option is provided).
+When no stream is specified, the `subject` to the subscribe API calls is required.
 An error will be returned if it is not the case.
 The library will use the subject provided as a way to find out which stream this subscription is for.
 A request is sent to the server on the `<JS prefix>.STREAM.NAMES` subject with a JSON content `{"subject":"<subject here>"}`.
 If the response (a list of stream names) is positive and contains a single entry, then the library will use this stream name, otherwise an error indicating that there is no matching stream name should be returned.

-If the stream name is specified, then the `subject` is possibly not needed (except for `SubjectIsDelivery` option).
+If the stream name is specified, then the `subject` is possibly not needed.

 #### Consumer name